ranja-sarkar/Time_series/README.md

 ARIMA handles data with trend.
 SARIMA handles data with a seasonal component.
 The trend, seasonality and noise in a time series are explained by model parameter set (p,d,q), also called the order.
 The auto-regressive parameter is p; d is difference parameter and q is the moving average parameter.
 Trend is the long-term change in the mean level of observations.
 Seasonality is the pattern that’s periodically repeated, and noise is the random variation in the data.
 A time series is additive when the 'trend' is linear (changes are at linear rate) and 'seasonality' is constant in time.
-A time series is multiplicative when the 'trend' is nonl-linear.
-A stationary time series has constant mean and variance and does not exhibit a trend.
+A time series is multiplicative when the 'trend' is non-linear.
+A stationary time series has constant mean over time and does not exhibit a trend.

 Y(t) = Level + Trend + Seasonality + Noise